PridaLab/structure_index/README.md

 **A**, Feature gradient distribution in a 2D-ellipsoid data cloud.
 Each point in the data cloud is assigned to a group associated with a feature bin value (bin-group). **B**, **C**, Next, the overlapping matrix between bin-groups is computed. **D**, The overlapping matrix represents a connection graph between bin-groups, where structure (overlapping, clustering, etc..) can be quantified using the SI from 0 (random, equivalent to full overlapping) to 1 (maximal separation, equivalent to zero overlapping between bins). **E**, The case of a randomly distributed feature in a 2D data cloud.

 ## How to use it

+[This notebook](https://colab.research.google.com/github/PridaLab/structure_index/blob/main/demos/structure_index_demo.ipynb) illustrates one example of how to use the Structure Index to quantify structure.
+Follow and execute each block to generate syntethic data and to compute the structure present on it.
+Moreover it includes a section to use the built-in function of the repo 'draw_graph' to visualize the resulting weighted directed graph.

+In sort, the way to compute the structure index is as follows:
 ```
 SI, bin_label, overlap_mat, shuf_SI = compute_structure_index(data, label)
 ```